 - problems sleeping

-Because every person is different, we all experience stress in different ways and therefore may experience the above symptoms to different degrees.
-It’s important, no matter what symptoms you may encounter, to handle and manage this stress and ensure you’re staying healthy & happy.
+Because every person is different, we all experience stress in different ways and, therefore may experience the above symptoms to different degrees.
+It’s essential, no matter what symptoms you may encounter, to handle and manage this stress and ensure you’re staying healthy & happy.

 7 Ways to Manage Stress and Anxiety as an Entrepreneur

-Exercise – I’ve been rowing & doing body-weight exercises 3-4 times a week and I feel sooooo much better on days when I can get a workout in.
+I’ve been rowing & doing body-weight exercises 3-4 times a week, and I feel sooooo much better on days when I can get a workout in.
 Studies show that exercising is an effective way of reducing stress from your life.
 The endorphins produced from physical activity help your body to recuperate from stress and will result in a better night’s sleep, as well.
 I usually do my workout over my lunch break.
 I like doing a mid-day workout because it allows me to get all my emails answered over my morning coffee and then take a break from the computer.
-I sleep better and am significantly less stressed on the days that I am able to get a workout in.
+I sleep better and am significantly less stressed when I can get a workout in.

-Take adequate breaks – It can be easy, when you’re feeling stressed, to become determined to finish a project or solve whatever problem is in your way without stopping.
-This plan of attack, however, can actually increase stress rather than reducing it.
+It can be easy, when you’re feeling stressed, to become determined to finish a project or solve whatever problem is in your way without stopping.
+This plan of attack, however, can increase stress rather than reduce it.
 Make sure that, when you’re working on something for days or weeks at a time, you’re taking adequate breaks throughout the day, if only to stand up and walk around your office or have a non-work related conversation with a friend.

-Meet-Up with Peers – Taking some time to mingle with peers either in your industry or another can help you feel a sense of community that inspires confidence and reduces stress.
-Whether you discuss your work directly or take some time to talk over other topics, the conversation will help you to relax the mind and decrease tension.
+Taking some time to mingle with peers either in your industry or another can help you feel a sense of community that inspires confidence and reduces stress.
+Whether you discuss your work directly or take some time to talk over other topics, the conversation will help you to relax your mind and decrease tension.

-Avoid caffeine – Caffeine and stress both lead to higher levels of cortisol, meaning they may both be affecting your body in the same way.
-If you’re feeling specifically stressed, take care to avoid caffeine if possible, as it may amplify what you’re already feeling, leaving you more stressed than you were before.
+Caffeine and stress both lead to higher levels of cortisol, meaning they may affect your body in the same way.
+If you’re feeling specifically stressed, take care to avoid caffeine if possible, as it may amplify what you’re already feeling, leaving you more stressed than before.

-Get more sleep – Though stress often comes from time mismanagement, it’s vital to make time for a full night’s sleep.
-A good, heavy sleep will ensure that you wake up feeling more rested to take on the stressors of the day without a blast of caffeine every couple of hours.
+Though stress often comes from time mismanagement, it’s vital to make time for a whole night’s sleep.
+Heavy sleep will ensure you wake up feeling more rested to take on the day’s stressors without a blast of caffeine every couple of hours.
 I diffuse essential oils at night – my current favorite is Lucid.
-I find it works best when I diffuse it all night I order to help me unwind and put me in a deep sleep.
+I find it works best when I diffuse it all night to help me unwind and put me in a deep sleep.

 You may find one of the methods more effective for you specifically, so try different ways of managing your stress and experiment to find what works best for you.
-I have tried incorporating all of these into my daily life and have found major success with reducing my stress levels.
+I have tried incorporating all of these into my daily life and have found significant success in reducing my stress levels.